mlevans0/overleaf-server-docs/docs/getting-started/software-requirements.md

 - :simple-mongodb: **MongoDB 5.0**
 - :simple-redis: **Redis 6**

+!!! tip

+    `docker-compose` is generally installed with Docker via the `docker-compose-plugin` package.

 MongoDB and Redis are automatically pulled by `docker compose` when running {{versions['community-edition-short']}} or {{versions['server-pro-short']}}, unless configured to use a different installation.

 The {{ versions['toolkit-full'] }} depends on the following programs: